 This paper presented CORA, a tensor compiler for expressing and optimizing ragged operators to portably target CPUs and GPUs using simple and familiar abstractions.
 CORA's approach, specialized for ragged tensors, reduces overheads associated with techniques such as masking and padding.
 With DL being applied to an ever-increasing set of fields and the models getting more resource-intensive, we believe that efficiently handling the shape dynamism that naturally arises in many settings is important.
 CORA extends past work on tensor compilers by supporting efficient operators on ragged tensors.
 Our work can also be seen as a step towards unifying past work on sparse and dense tensor compilation.
-In the future, we plan to make CORA easier to use, potentially with the help of auto-scheduling techniques, and then to release CORA open source.
+In the future, we plan to make CORA easier to use, potentially with the help of auto-scheduling techniques.